 Mental health professionals often look at a person’s self-care as an indicator for wellness.
 In this context, self-care means having the ability to take care of one’s own daily needs.
 One particular aspect of this is daily grooming and among men, that includes shaving.

 But when one is depressed, self-care becomes difficult to do.
 It’s too tiring and draining to go through all the motions of washing and shaving yourself.
 That’s why depressed men often neglect their beards, leaving them unkempt along with the rest of their hair.
-They’re too drained to take care of themselves.
+They’re too drained to take care of themselves and taking time to consider and commit to how often they should shave would be the least of their worries.

 Among the homeless here in America where there is a high prevalence of mental health issues, being unshaven is a common sight.
 With all the problems that they’re facing, least of which not having a home to go to, having a shave is a luxury that they can’t bring themselves to do.